Literature Department

 The 23-volume Oxford English Dictionary with the four-volume Additions series, invaluable for tracing the etymology and history of English words, is on reference in our Dictionary section.

-Please see our booklists for reading suggestions, here: https://catalog.freelibrary.org/Community/users/Literature/
+Please see our booklists for reading suggestions.

-The Ottemiller Collection, which includes reference copies of significant, English-language plays from 1900-1985.
+The Ottemiller Collection which includes reference copies of significant English-language plays from 1900-1985.

-Monday Poets
+Monday Poets:

-Entering its 29th year, the Monday Poets Reading Series showcases a variety of talented poets with local, national, and international reputations.
-Monday Poets is one of the longest continuously running programs at the Free Library and we are excited for you to join us this season onsite in room 108 at Parkway Central Library at 6:30pm.
+Entering its 30th year, the Monday Poets Reading Series showcases a variety of talented poets with local, national, and international reputations.
+Monday Poets is one of the longest continuously running programs at the Free Library and we are excited for you to join us this season.
+For additional information please call the Free Library of Philadelphia’s Literature Department at 215-686-5403 or email us at ereflit@freelibrary.org.

-View past Monday Poets readings:
+Past Monday Poets readings:

 January 30, 2023 Maria Fama and Amy Barone